 - Stir in the basil and cook until the basil is wilted.
 The basil will turn a darker color as soon as it gets heated up.
 Serve!

-Sweet soy sauce is a thick sauce made of soy sauce, palm sugar, aromatics like ginger and green onions and a mixture of spices.
+Sweet soy sauce is a sweetened soy sauce that is thicker and darker than regular soy sauce.
+It is made with soy sauce, palm sugar, aromatics like ginger and green onions and a mixture of spices.

 - If you only have dried spices (garlic powder and dried chili flakes), heat the oil in the wok or skillet, stir fry the chicken, drain any excess liquid and then add the dry spices.
 Follow the rest of the recipe as written.